 You can find some great deals, especially outside of peak times, and the self-catering option is a great way to save money.

-Average prices for eating out are higher in Bermuda compared with St Lucia as most ingredients will need to be imported.
+I noticed that the average prices for eating out are higher in Bermuda compared with St Lucia as most ingredients need to be imported.

 St Lucia, on the other hand, is part of the Windward Islands chain and enjoys the company of other Caribbean islands in the vicinity.